timbosTours/Frontend-Mentor-ip-address/README.md

 ### Continued development

-Could definitely get a better understanding of CORS, A11y could be better, leaflet does not have great accessibility built in.
+A11y could be better, leaflet does not have great accessibility built in.
 The loading spinners can be improved and the leaflet load time is not optimal.

 ### Useful resources